mtedford26/PythonFinalProject/README.md

 If available, the output will be, "YES, this MCU film DOES pass the Bechdel test!"
 If unavailable, the else: code will skip to the end and print, "No data for that title, please enter the title of a movie from the MCU with available data"
 Then an elif line will be to print, "this movie unfortunately does not pass the Bechdel-test."

+This overall is very rough code and does not account for scene changes, group conversations, and other complicating factors.
+It is only meant to be a basic set-up to give the general idea for if a film will or will not pass the Bechdel-test.
+As time goes on, I believe I can put more personal time into this project and really flesh it out for more accurancy.